johanbissemattsson/sorenholst-se/src/pages/general-relativity.md

-  **Note than the reexam August 29 takes place in room FP22 (which is in the tall yellow building next to the bus stop Ruddammen at AlbaNova campus)**
+  **Note than the reexam August 29 takes place in room FP22 (which is in the tall yellow building next to the bus stop Ruddammen at AlbaNova campus) at 8:00 – 13:00.**

   * [Exam May 31](/media/generalrelativity-tenta18.pdf)